 Breast Implant Options

-Did you know there are a variety of breast implant options?
+Did you know there are a variety of breast implant options when you are seeking a breast augmentation mammoplasty?
 You have the choice between silicone or saline implants, and round or anatomically shaped.

 Saline implants are often described as having a “water bed” feel.
 Some even report a slight ripple effect that can be seen through the skin.
 This can be remedied to an extent by using smooth surfaced, round implants that are overfilled (within manufacturer specifications) creating a firmer feel.
 Should an implant rupture, it will deflate and the saline easily absorbed by the body.